Ahmadjamil888/PREMIUM-LARAVEL-template/README.md

-# AI Chatbot Laravel Project
+# AI Chatbot Laravel Template

 This project is a Laravel-based AI chatbot application with user authentication, Gemini API integration, and a professional black & white theme for the frontend.
 It allows users to interact with an AI model (Gemini) to generate responses.
 This guide provides step-by-step instructions on how to set up and deploy this application.